Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Stage 1 - Crude Oil and Natural Gas, the Raw Materials For Plastic

 The raw material for most plastics is crude oil, also known as petroleum.
-This is a thick black, brown, yellowish or greenish liquid, extracted from the ground using oil wells at land or at sea.
-Crude oil was formed when creatures in the oceans died and settled to the bottom of the ocean.
+This is a thick black, brown, yellowish or greenish liquid, extracted from the ground using oil wells on land or at sea.
+Crude oil was formed when creatures and plants such as zooplankton and algae died and settled to the bottom of the ocean.
 Over millions of years, sand, shells and other stuff collected on top of them.
 As a result of heat and pressure, this organic material was transformed into oil.

 Crude oil is a complex mix or soup of lots of chemicals and must be refined.
 Oil refineries are large industrial complexes which process thousands of barrels of oil daily.
 In a refinery the oil is cleaned of contaminates such as salt water.
 Several processes are then used to break the oil up into its constituent components, typical of which is fractional distillation.
 In this process, oil is heated and various compounds boil off at different temperatures and can be separated.
 This results in distillates such as gasoline, kerosene, lubricating oil, wax and asphalt (bitumen).
 Petrochemicals such as benzene, toulene and xylene or BTX are also produced here.